 - Opportunities to renegotiate key expense contracts (lab, supplies, etc…)

 - Discretionary expenses that are overstating the size of that category (car payments, for example)

 Most billing or office management software systems will have a workflow to address the common buildup of detritus in your accounts receivable.
 Try breaking this into a 3 part plan:

 - Understand the situation – generate an AR report from your software.
-Hopefully it can show you general categories of AR by both age (how long ago the charge was booked) and amount of the amount due.
+Hopefully, it can show you general categories of AR by age (how long ago the charge was booked) and the amount due.